Igigog/anomaly-modding-book/src/configs/files/w_(weapon).ltx.md

 Parameters of the weapon are set for each sample in a separate *.ltx file, and consist of two sections (Each contains its own set of parameters):

-[wpn_name] - Main, it sets most of the parameters (for NPC and 3rd-person view) [wpn_name_hud] - Secondary, where you set first-person view parameters only.
+[wpn_name] - Main, it sets most of the parameters (for NPC and 3rd-person view).

+[wpn_name_hud] - Secondary, where you set first-person view parameters only.

+## Parameters of the world model
-## [Name of weapon]: Here you can set additional characteristics of weapon from sections for example:
+[wpn_name]: Here you can set additional characteristics of weapon from sections for example:

     identity_immunities - a section that contains damage parameters for different game difficulty levels weapon_probability